kapresoft/kapresoft.github.io/_posts/java/2024-01-04-spring-intro-to-application-scope.md

 ## Overview

 The <a href="/java/2024/01/03/spring-getting-started.html" target="_blank" alt="_Spring Framework_">_Spring Framework_</a> is a foundational element in the realm of enterprise application development, known for its powerful and flexible structures that enable developers to build robust applications.
-Central to effectively utilizing the Spring Framework is a thorough understanding of its various scopes, with a special emphasis on _@Application_ scope.
+Central to effectively utilizing the Spring Framework is a thorough understanding of its various scopes, with a special emphasis on _@ApplicationScope_.
 This scope is crucial for optimizing bean management and ensuring efficient application performance.<!--excerpt-->

 <div class="getty-image">
   <a id='7MOUEJuGQQ5TOJ3IPq7v0g' class='gie-single' href='http://www.gettyimages.com/detail/1646499978' target='_blank' style='color:#a7a7a7;text-decoration:none;font-weight:normal !important;border:none;display:inline-block;'>Embed from Getty Images</a><script>window.gie=window.gie||function(c){(gie.q=gie.q||[]).push(c)};gie(function(){gie.widgets.load({id:'7MOUEJuGQQ5TOJ3IPq7v0g',sig:'8of2JW1SoPhaSVuUg_aCELjzbQG6bE2Aa4MwvOGQPoE=',w:'553px',h:'250px',items:'1646499978',caption: false ,tld:'com',is360: false })});</script><script src='//embed-cdn.gettyimages.com/widgets.js' charset='utf-8' async></script>
 </div>

-At its core, _@Application_ scope serves a critical function within the Spring ecosystem.
+At its core, _@ApplicationScope_ serves a critical function within the Spring ecosystem.
 It orchestrates the management of beans, ensuring they are created, maintained, and disposed of in a manner that enhances the application's efficiency and scalability.
-This introductory article aims to demystify _@Application_ scope, offering insights into its role, advantages, and implementation in the Spring Framework.
-By understanding _@Application_ scope, developers can harness its potential to develop superior enterprise applications.
+This introductory article aims to demystify _@ApplicationScope_, offering insights into its role, advantages, and implementation in the Spring Framework.
+By understanding _@ApplicationScope_, developers can harness its potential to develop superior enterprise applications.

 ## Understanding Spring Framework and Bean Scoping